Friday's Betfred Super League predictions and betting tips: plus get £50 in Betfred free bets

 It's worth taking a few minutes to read through the terms and conditions associated with the new player promotion before signing up.
 Doing so will help you get a better grasp of the details of this Betfred betting offer and what's expected of you as a new player.
 This promotion gives you £50 in free sports bets.
 T&Cs apply, including the following:

-- Offer available to new customers residing in the UK, Ireland and Gibraltar who are at least 18 years old and who register for an account with us between 00:00 on Friday 31st May and 23:59 on Sunday 14th July 2024.
+- Offer available to new customers residing in the UK, Ireland and Gibraltar who are at least 18 years old.

 - Customers must be successfully verified by Betfred before any Free Bets are awarded.
 Please see Betfred's Verification Policy for more details.